 Search on USFS’s interactive map here so you can find free dispersed camping areas.

-You can mainly find free camping in national forests (USFS) and BLM locations, you can also camping spots for free in other lands as well such as:
+You can mainly find free camping in national forest land (USFS) and BLM locations, you can also camping spots for free in other lands as well such as:

 - State parks